-- 10.24 The stock balance in the pharmacy CD Register must be checked every three months against both the quantity in the CD cabinet and the balance shown in the pharmacy stock control system.
-This check must be undertaken by any competent person approved by the pharmacist with operational responsibility for CDs, or by a trainee working under their direct supervision as described in the SOP. - 10.25 Action plans drawn up by the pharmacy representative completeing the quartely check will highlight the ward or deprtment deficiences and will be doucumted and feedback to the senior sister charge nurse via the CD audit feedback form and it is their reponsibility to enusre that this action plan of improvement is implemented this action plan should agreed with the senior nurse for the area to make sure that it is appropriate and covers all measures highlighted in the audit.
-The senior nurses have responsibility to ensure that the wards are completing their action plans.. - 10.26 The check must be recorded in the CD Register by means of signature, date and an appropriate entry, for example, "Stock checked.
+- 10.26 The stock balance in the pharmacy CD Register must be checked every three months against both the quantity in the CD cabinet and the balance shown in the pharmacy stock control system.
+This check must be undertaken by any competent person approved by the pharmacist with operational responsibility for CDs, or by a trainee working under their direct supervision as described in the SOP. - 10.27 The check must be recorded in the CD Register by means of signature, date and an appropriate entry, for example, "Stock checked.
 Balance correct".
 If one or more of these levels does not tally, the discrepancy must be investigated and resolved without delay.
 It is important to remember that a discrepancy may indicate misuse.
-The discrepancy must be reported to the responsible pharmacist for that area immediatelty.
+The discrepancy must be reported to the responsible pharmacist for that area immediatelty. - 10.28 There must be a careful check of transactions in the CD Register and in the stock control system to trace an error or omission.
+If an error is traced then a CD Register entry must be made, clearly stating the reason for the entry, the reference of the error or the omission, the date of the error or omission and the signature of both the person carrying out the amendment and the witness.

-- 10.27 There must be a careful check of transactions in the CD Register and in the stock control system to trace an error or omission.
-If an error is traced then a CD Register entry must be made, clearly stating the reason for the entry, the reference of the error or the omission, the date of the error or omission and the signature of both the person carrying out the amendment and the witness. - 10.28 Stock that has not been used for 30 days or more should be returned to the pharmacy department to ensure that wards are not unneseccarily holding stock. - 10.29 If no error or omission can be traced, the Chief Pharmacist and CDAO should be informed And they must decide on what action to take.
+10.29 If no error or omission can be traced, the Chief Pharmacist and CDAO should be informed And they must decide on what action to take.
 In all cases the incident must be reported on the Trust incident reporting system together with the action taken.